Trump Dismisses 'New York Times' Report That He Paid Little In Federal Income Taxes

-President Trump on Sunday dismissed a New York Times investigation into his taxes that was published earlier in the day, using a familiar retort of his: "fake news."
+A New York Times investigation published on Sunday found that President Trump paid just $750 in federal income taxes each year in 2016 and in 2017, which the president denied at a news conference using a familiar retort: "fake news."

-The lengthy story found that Trump paid $750 in federal income taxes each year in 2016 and in 2017, and that he paid no income taxes at all in 10 of the previous 15 years, as he reported massive losses to his businesses.
+The Times cites Trump's long sought-after tax returns, further reporting that he paid no income taxes at all in 10 of the previous 15 years, as Trump reported massive losses to his businesses.

-Among its other findings, the investigation also determined that Trump has hundreds of millions of dollars in loans that are set to come due within the next four years — potentially his second term in office — and that he's battling the Internal Revenue Service over a nearly $73 million tax refund he claimed.
+Among its other findings, the investigation determined that Trump has hundreds of millions of dollars in loans that are set to come due within the next four years — potentially his second term in office — and that he's battling the Internal Revenue Service over a nearly $73 million tax refund he claimed a decade ago.
 The Times said an "adverse ruling [in that audit case] could cost him more than $100 million."

-All told, the investigation provides the most detailed accounting yet of the finances of a president with massive business interests who's sought to shield those finances from the American public.
+All told, the investigation provides the most detailed accounting yet of the finances of a president with massive business interests who's sought to shield the details of those finances from the American public.

 NPR has not confirmed any of the details from the filings; the Times didn't post any of its source documents to protect sources, according to the story.